colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-4.md

 While the directions to check for wins are different, we still are checking for the same number consecutive tokens in each direction so, we can create a method that checks for the win lines for you.

-Add a method to the `FourInARowGame` class called `tryFindWinLine`:
+Add a static method to the `FourInARowGame` class called `tryFindWinLine`:

 ```js
 /**